jamesharrison2005/AESVcpkgPractice/README.md

-Using the Crpto++ library with vcpkg.
-Just uses sample code from https://www.cryptopp.com/wiki/Advanced_Encryption_Standard that ive sepereated into a class
+Using the Crypto++ library with vcpkg.
+Just uses sample code from https://www.cryptopp.com/wiki/Advanced_Encryption_Standard that I've separated into a class

-How to run//
-should just be able to clone repo and run the vcpkg integrate install command if you dont already have it isntalled
+How to run: should just be able to clone the repo and run the vcpkg integrate install command if you don't already have it installed